The vulnerability as described in ISO/IEC 24772-1:2024 6.41 is applicable to C++.

 s.

 Inheriting from a non-polymorphic base class can be used to implement adaptor types, i.e., by limiting or extending the base’s functionality.
 Using private inheritance can prevent treating the derived type object as a base type object.
-Inheriting constructors and using declarations ease re-promoting the scope of otherwise hidden members of the base.
+Multiple inheritance adds an additional dimension since a class can inherit the same base class A

 use the keyword virtual